m-siraj1/slice/README.md

 This is my attempt at the challange.

-To run the program, type './slice' followed by your argument, note that you have to be in the dictionary of the program for it to start.
+To run the program, compile it first by going to the directory and running: cargo run

-The dictionary is target/release/ .
+or by using rustc, go to the main directory and write: rustc src/main.rs

+after that, a file named : slice will appear, run it by writing:

+./src/main/slice

+or slice.exe if you are in Windows [NOT TESTED] !